catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/integrate.md

 ### Sending Messages

-We havn't actually sent any messages yet.
+We haven't actually sent any messages yet.
 Lets do that.
 For simplicity, this section assumes that you used solution 1.

 ```solidity